Premenstrual dysphoric disorder: Hormonal treatment

 Oral contraceptives have been effective in reducing PMS symptoms, but only certain formulations have proven to be modestly effective in the treatment of PMDD.
 Transdermal estrogen and intrauterine devices containing levonorgestrel have also had modest efficacy.

-Another FDA-approved treatment for women with premenstrual dysphoric disorder who have impairments with function is an oral contraceptive with ethinylestradiol and drospirenone (progestin) taken on a 24-4 schedule (24 active pills, 4 inactive pills).
+Another FDA-approved treatment for women with premenstrual dysphoric disorder who have impairments with function is an oral contraceptive with ethinylestradiol and drospirenone (progestin) taken on a 24–4 schedule (24 active pills, 4 inactive pills).
 Hormonal birth control containing drospirenone and low levels of estrogen (ethinylestradiol) helps relieve severe symptoms related to premenstrual dysphoric disorder, for at least the first three months that it is used.
 It is not clear if this approach is effective for more than three menstrual cycles.
 The placebo effect has not been ruled out.
 The idea behind using oral contraceptives is to suppress ovulation, therefore suppressing sex hormone fluctuations.

 Another treatment, typically used when other options have failed, is an injection of a gonadotropin-releasing hormone(GnRH) agonist with adjunctive estrogen and progesterone or tibolone.
-This is a last resort because GnRH antagonists can cause medical menopause by shutting down the body's pathway for reproductive hormones called the hypothalamic, pituitary, gonadal axis.
+This is among last resorts because GnRH antagonists can cause medical menopause by shutting down the body's pathway for reproductive hormones called the hypothalamic, pituitary, gonadal axis.
 As a result, GnRH therapy presents an increased risk of osteopenia (decreased bone density) and cardiovascular disease.
 This therapy is often reserved for patients considering surgical menopause to test the outcome of the surgery.

 Surgical menopause

-In a minority of patient who meet specific criteria and drug-based treatments are ineffective or produce significant side effects, hysterectomy and bilateral oophorectomy followed by estrogen replacement therapy is an option Typically, the uterus is removed during the same surgery, and the woman is prescribed a low-dose estrogen patch to reduce the symptoms produced by surgically induced menopause.
+In a minority of patients who meet specific criteria and drug-based treatments are ineffective or produce significant side effects, hysterectomy and bilateral oophorectomy followed by estrogen replacement therapy is an option Typically, the uterus is removed during the same surgery, and the woman is prescribed a low-dose estrogen patch to reduce the symptoms produced by surgically induced menopause.
 There are five guidelines that should be considered before undergoing surgical treatment.
-The vast majority of women with PMDD will not require surgical treatment to experience the resolution of symptoms.